Our Courses - Social Services - Whanau Violence

 TANGATA MARAE: KAI WAWAO

 Putting theory into practice.
-This is about engaging in safe professional practice with tangata Māori and their whānau through indigenous interventions—Victims Counselling and Perpetrator Counselling.
+This is about engaging in safe professional practice with tangata Māori and their whānau through indigenous interventions.

 Clinical Practicum